On this page:

 WELIREG may cause fertility problems in males and females, which may affect your ability to have children.
 Talk to your health care provider if this is a concern for you.

-These are not all the possible side effects of WELIREG.
+These are not all of the possible side effects of WELIREG.
 Call your health care provider for medical advice about side effects.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.